TurtleEngr/gitproj/test/dev-doc/README.md

 Yuck.
 Just put all large binary files in PROJ/raw/ and fix their references.
 If you really need to have files in another location, make your symlinks to point to the files in raw/.
 Directories can be in raw/.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 115:

-    You forgot a '=back' before '=head1'